annajordanous/Impro-Visor-SF/README.txt

 Welcome to Impro-Visor (Improvisation Advisor) Version 5.09, from Prof. Bob Keller at Harvey Mudd College.

+Release notes for this version may be found at the end.

 If you need help, please post to the Yahoo! impro-visor user group: